 The Entering Research Learning Assessment (ERLA) was developed to align with the Entering Research conceptual framework.
 It expands upon the scope of previous undergraduate research assessment tools and includes two surveys, a trainee self-assessment of learning gains and mentor assessment of trainee learning gains.
 The parallel surveys can be used with both undergraduate and graduate trainees to measure learning across the seven areas of trainee development.
 Survey results can be aligned and compared.
-See Butz and Branchaw (accepted for publication) for evidence of content validity, internal structure validity (confirmatory factor analysis and factor loadings), convergent validity, and internal consistency of the instruments.
+See Butz and Branchaw (2020) for evidence of content validity, internal structure validity (confirmatory factor analysis and factor loadings), convergent validity, and internal consistency of the instruments.

 The ERLA, along with other research experience assessment and implementation evaluation tools, is available in the Entering Research book.
 In addition, trained facilitators of Entering Research and our research collaborators are eligible to access online versions of these instruments and aggregate reports of their data free of charge.
 For more information on the evaluation services availale to trained facilitators, please visit the Evaluating Entering Research website.
 To inquire about research collaboration opportunities, please contact firstname.lastname@example.org.

 Branchaw, J.L., Butz, A.R., and Smith, A.R.
 (2020) Evaluation of Entering Research: A Customizable Curriculum for Apprentice-Style Undergraduate and Graduate Research Training Programs and Courses.
 Life Sciences Education.